Last Updated 08/07/2021

 “Last night was the most fun we’ve had in a long time, and that’s saying a lot!
 The boys and I are in Dubai before catching our cruise ship to Australia and we’re doing our best to get a taste of what this amazing city offers tourists.
 We already took a cultural tour and lunch which was amazing and educational, visited Dubai Mall, watched the fountain show at the Burj Khalifa, and generally had a fantastic time, but you can’t come here without taking a Dubai Camel Safari or at least riding a camel, so that’s what we did.
 It took some searching to book this desert safari tour, it’s hard to book anything in Dubai, but eventually we found our perfect camel and desert tour online.
 Our camel ride had to be in the desert not on the beach and we wanted dinner, a show, a pick-up and everything to be easy, this trip was perfect.”

-You can check out the exact desert safari tour we took here.
-Highly recommended.
+You can check out the exact desert safari tour we took at the end of our post.
+It comes highly recommended.
 There are various other Dubai, camel and 4×4 desert tours featured further down this page and they are all slightly different.

 Always check exactly what each tour includes as they do vary from time to time and this tour may have changed since we took it.
-Check you’ll get a long camel ride not a short one if that’s what you want.
+Check you’ll get a long camel ride not a short one if that’s what you wan

 Where Did We Stay in Dubai?